Back

 FAQs

-Where do I find sleep apnea test bulk billed?
+Where do I find a bulk-billed sleep apnoea test?

-Do you need a doctor referral for sleep apnea test?
+Do you need a doctor referral for sleep apnoea test?

-Yes, a referral from the treating physician is required, stating that the patient is at high risk of developing a sleep disorder called obstructive sleep apnea (OSA).
+Yes, a referral from your treating doctor (GP) is required, stating that the patient is at high risk of developing a sleep disorder called obstructive sleep apnoea (OSA).

 The probability of a misdiagnosis in people with OSA based on data from a single night ranged from 20% to 50%.
-The error rate of misdiagnoses decreased as the number of nights of observation increased (e.g., F1 index for 1 night = 0.77 vs.
+The error rate of misdiagnosis decreased as the number of nights of observation increased, so multi-night testing improves diagnostic accuracy.

 Conclusion

-Sleep apnea testing is essential for diagnosing sleep apnea and related disorders.
+Sleep apnoea testing is essential for diagnosing sleep apnoea and related disorders.
 These tests give important information about breathing patterns, oxygen levels, heart rate, and sleep quality.
 This helps healthcare professionals understand how serious the condition is and create a good treatment plan.

 At CLM Sleep – Sleep Clinic, we specialise in expert diagnosis and treatment for sleep disorders.
 Our clinics are located in Perth, Melbourne, Adelaide, and across Australia, offering personalised care and support throughout your treatment journey.
 We also work in partnership with CPAP Discount Warehouse, providing a wide range of CPAP machines and accessories to ensure effective therapy.